DavisLaboratory/maph/index.md

 #### Confidence Score

-Phosphoproteomic data is error prone therefore PhlashyNAMe computes a confidence score to summarise the confidence we have in observing any given proteoform.
-PhlashyNAMe does so by combining evidence from the data with that from knowledge bases such as Reactome into a confidence score for each proteoform.
+Phosphoproteomic data is error prone therefore maph computes a confidence score to summarise the confidence we have in observing any given proteoform. maph does so by combining evidence from the data with that from knowledge bases such as Reactome into a confidence score for each proteoform.
 This confidence score summarises support for a given phosphorylation state of a protein (proteoform) over its other